RoaringBitmap/roaring/README.md

 RoaringBitmap [![Build Status](https://travis-ci.org/tgruben/roaring.png)](https://travis-ci.org/tgruben/roaring)[![GoDoc](https://godoc.org/github.com/tgruben/roaring?status.svg)](https://godoc.org/github.com/tgruben/roaring)
 =============

 This is a go port of the Roaring bitmap data structure.

+Roaring is  used by Apache Spark (https://spark.apache.org/), Apache Kylin (http://kylin.io), Druid.io (http://druid.io/) and  Apache Lucene (http://lucene.apache.org/) (as well as supporting systems such as Solr and Elastic).

-The original java version can be found at https://github.com/lemire/RoaringBitmap and the supporting paper is
+The original java version can be found at https://github.com/lemire/RoaringBitmap

-Samy Chambi, Daniel Lemire, Owen Kaser, Robert Godin, Better bitmap performance with Roaring bitmaps, Software: Practice and Experience (to appear) http://arxiv.org/abs/1402.6407

 The Java and Go version are meant to be binary compatible: you can save bitmaps from a Java program and load them back in Go, and vice versa.